WHY BRITISH WOOL?

 When used for felting, the wool fibres from different breeds behave very differently, meaning it is possible to create interesting patterns and textures.
 Most fibres shrink when felted but a few actually grow.
 This means two products made with the same template can be very different sizes.
 It is a fascinating journey.

-Rachel Morley’s new range of British Breed Bowls explore the differing qualities of felt created using fibres from different breeds.
+Rachel Morley’s range of British Breed Bowls explore the differing qualities of felt created using fibres from different breeds.
 Rachel seeks out enthusiasts keeping flocks of rare breeds and is aware that buying their wool for this range can help to provide an income for these growers, whilst also promoting the work they are doing to ensure survival for these rare breeds.

 Of course, wool is a natural and sustainable product.
 If left outdoors, it will biodegrade with no harm to the environment.
 It seems highly appropriate to be utilising such a fabulous renewable resource to create her unique sculptural Art vessels and forms.
 Rachel’s journey with British Wool continues!